Short Wave dot Info

 Introduction

-The frequencies and bands used for short-wave radio broadcasting are agreed internationally by the International Telecommunications Union (ITU).
-Not all stations stick within these bands, indeed many choose to be just outside where there are fewer competing broadcast stations and thus less interference (this is known as 'out of band broadcasting'), but most do remain within the agreed limits.
-If you're just tuning around short wave and looking for stations, these are definitely the place to start.
+The frequencies and bands used for short-wave radio broadcasting are agreed internationally by an agency of the United Nations known as the International Telecommunications Union (ITU), and all countries should adhere to the ITU's rules.
+However, not all stations stick within the agreed bands, indeed many choose to use frequencies just outside the official bands where there are fewer competing broadcast stations and thus less interference (this is known as 'out-of-band broadcasting'), but most do remain within the agreed limits.
+If you're just tuning around short wave and looking for stations, the official bands are definitely the place to start.
 Also remember, radio frequencies below around 12000 kHz work best when it's dark (at night!) and those above around 9000 kHz work best during daylight hours.
-Most radio stations are on a 5 kHz raster meaning that their frequency in kHz will either end with a '5' or a '0' (eg 15205 or 6110 kHz).
+Most short-wave radio stations are on a 5 kHz raster meaning that their frequency in kHz will either end with a '5' or a '0' (eg 15205 or 6110 kHz).

 The Short Wave Broadcasting Bands

-There are fourteen discrete bands which are allocated for broadcasting over the short wave frequency range:
+There are fourteen discrete bands which are allocated by the ITU for broadcasting over the short wave frequency range:

 Band Frequency Range Notes